subledger/PlugNPlay/README.md

 https://github.com/subledger/PlugNPlay/tree/master/app/services

-Integration shoul be performed by calling the methods exposed on money_service.rb, and examples of use of this methods can be found at:
+Integration should be performed by calling the methods exposed on money_service.rb.
+Examples of use of this methods can be found at:

 https://github.com/subledger/PlugNPlay/blob/master/app/controllers/simulate_controller.rb#L15

 https://github.com/subledger/PlugNPlay/blob/master/app/controllers/simulate_controller.rb#L35

+## Demo App Requirements

+This project is using:

+* Ruby: 2.0.0-p247
+* Rails: 4.0.1

 ## Demo App Setup